simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 3 Images Azure.md

     @Autowired AzureClient client;
     ```

 1. **TODO-11:** Define a `@Test` method.
-Have it call the `client.createImageUrl()` method of the client, passing in a string such as _"Two golden retrievers playing tug-o-war in the snow."_ Use AssertJ's `assertThat()` method to ensure that the returned URL is not blank.
+Have it call the `client.createImageUrl()` method of the client, passing in a string such as _"A hand-glider soaring over Yosemite valley on a bright summer day."_ Use AssertJ's `assertThat()` method to ensure that the returned URL is not blank.
 Print the URL that is returned.
 (Note that `Assertions.*` is already statically imported for you.)

     ```
     @Test
     public void testCreateImageUrl() {
-        String url = client.createImageUrl("Two golden retrievers playing tug-o-war in the snow.");
+        String url = client.createImageUrl("A hand-glider soaring over Yosemite valley on a bright summer day.");
         assertThat(url).isNotBlank();
         System.out.println("URL: " + url);
     }